jgraichen/salt-tower/README.md

 #### Using GitFS

-You can include this repository as a gitfs root on synchronize runners on the master:
+You can include this repository as a gitfs root and synchronize the extensions on the master:

 ```yaml
 gitfs_remotes: